Cristina Damiani, M.A.

 Director of Safe Homes

-(She/Her/Ella)—Cristina has over two decades of experience working for nonprofits and government agencies, playing an active role in efforts to end domestic violence, sexual assault, and other forms of interpersonal violence and abuse.
+Cristina has over two decades of experience working for nonprofits and government agencies, playing an active role in efforts to end domestic violence, sexual assault, and other forms of interpersonal violence and abuse.

 Cristina joined the Alliance of Local Service Organizations (ALSO) in 2015 and has held various roles since then.
 Currently, as its Director of Safe Homes, she oversees the day-to-day work of this unit and provides strategic direction for program development and management.

 Before ALSO, Cristina worked at the Oregon Crime Victims Law Center (OCVLC), a nonprofit specializing in victim rights legal and advocacy services.
 As co-director, Cristina managed OCVLC’s operational budget and administration.
-In this role, she also provided bilingual advocacy services to crime victims, which included individuals experiencing domestic violence, sexual assault, and human trafficking.
+In this role, she also provided bilingual advocacy services to crime victims, including individuals experiencing domestic violence, sexual assault, and human trafficking.

 Born and raised in San Juan, Puerto Rico, Cristina holds a B.A. in Law and Society from the School of Public Affairs at American University in Washington, D.C., and an M.A. in Anthropology from the Hunter College of the City University of New York.